Varun-P-Sharma/DataScienceClass/independent_project/ip_5_Report.md

 -   Individual level: the individual-level richnesses are predicted by `species` (PSRE have more), `body size`, and the intercept is the sample-level mean.

-(I'm still not sure how to format the greek symbols and subscripts here).
+(I'm still not sure how to format the greek symbols and subscripts here--but I'm following Gelman and Hill's examples).

 Individual level
 ----------------